7 Herbal Teas That Will Make You Healthier

 “Anytime you’re ingesting something, you’re giving your body the building blocks it needs to manufacture tissues and hormones,” says Dixon.
 “If you drink tea every day, you can make all sorts of significant changes to your mood, your skin, your sense of well-being and energy.”

 There are so many wonderful herbal teas to choose from.
-Here are a few of the most common.
-Don’t be afraid to try something new!
+Here are a few of the most common:

 Halifax naturopath Colin Huska recommends drinking peppermint tea to relieve the symptoms of abdominal gas and bloating, and to relieve muscle spasms.
 It’s also good for nausea (without vomiting) and for heating up the body and making it sweat.
 If indigestion or heartburn are problems, however, then Dixon recommends avoiding peppermint altogether.
-Peppermint tea can also be made using fresh herbs from the garden—and it's one of the easiest herbs to grow.
+Peppermint tea can also be made using fresh herbs from the garden — and it’s one of the easiest herbs to grow.
+For a natural boost of energy, make sure you try our Ginseng Elixir recipe.

 A gentle calming and sedative tea made from flowers, chamomile tea can be helpful for insomnia.
 It can also be helpful with digestion after a meal.
 Huska recommends chamomile in cases of cough and bronchitis, when you have a cold or fever, or as a gargle for inflammation of the mouth.
 Be sure to steep it well to get all the medicinal benefits.

 High in vitamin C as well as other minerals, rooibos has all sorts of health benefits.
-An easy drinking tea, it’s largely grown in South Africa and has been touted for its antioxidant properties—which may in turn help ward off disease and the signs of aging.
+An easy drinking tea, it’s largely grown in South Africa and has been touted for its antioxidant properties, which may in turn help ward off disease and signs of aging.
 It has also been shown to help with common skin concerns, such as eczema.

 Lemon balm tea